 The Community Resource Coordinator for a given geographical section will be well informed about available programs, groups and services.
 The Coordinator may meet with consumers one-on-one or in a group setting.
 They will develop plans to help identify and address issues or concerns and work towards removing barriers to participation.

 Every situation is unique and guided by the consumer.
-Resolutions and successes may include connecting people with existing community resources, for example grocery shopping, housekeeping and laundry, running errands, socializing, arts and culture and staying fit and healthy.
-It may also involve working with consumers to address concerns directly in the community, connecting someone with another service provider or connecting like-minded individuals with each other to work towards common goals and ideas.
+Resolutions and successes may include connecting people with existing community resources such as grocery shopping, housekeeping and laundry, running errands, socializing, arts and culture, and staying fit and healthy.
+It may also involve working with consumers to address concerns directly in the community, connecting someone with another service provider, or connecting like-minded individuals with each other to work towards common goals and ideas.